-Moving from a home to an assisted living facility means there will be significantly less space to work with.
+Moving from a home to an assisted living community means there will be significantly less space to work with.
 Downsizing for seniors can become one less thing to stress about by removing the extra items and furniture before moving into the new space.

 4. Take Time to Get Settled

-After moving into the senior living facility it is important to make sure they are set up for success.
+After moving into the senior living community it is important to make sure they are set up for success.
 Not only should you spend time with them as they get familiar with the apartment but help them organize and decorate the space.
 Decorating with their personal belongings will help them to feel more at home and comfortable.

 5. Schedule Visits and Check-ins

 The last thing you want your loved one to feel is abandoned.
 Be sure to communicate often with them when you will see them next.
 If you are unable to do frequent in-person visits, make it a priority to check in with them over the phone regularly.

 Would you like to learn more about living in an assisted living community?
 Contact our office to get more information or to schedule a tour.